39 Fun Summer Outdoor Activities for Preschoolers

 I recommend combining this with some kiddy pool time, especially if you have more than one child, as we know the paint will be squirted in other places besides the canvas.

-13. Grow A Sunflower
+13. Grow a Sunflower

 Sunflowers are easy to grow, making them one of the best flowers to grow with your child.
 Let your child experience planting and nurturing their own plant.